micro-os-plus/micro-os-plus-iii/tests/README.md

 while (true); do xpm run test-all -C "${HOME}/Work/micro-os-plus-iii/micro-os-plus-iii.git/tests"; done
 ```

-### rtos-apis

-A simple test to exercise most of the RTOS APIs.

-The tests ran many hours in a loop.
+The tests ran many hours in loops without problems.

 Note: there should be no trace messages in the scheduler interrupt, otherwise
 the tests occasionally fail, as shown below.

+### rtos-apis

+A simple test to exercise most of the RTOS APIs, both C and C++.

 ### mutex-stress